30 Questions to Determine if the Product Manager Job is Right For You

 If you’ve gotten through all 30 questions and don’t feel like running away, awesome!
 You might just make a happy Product Manager someday.

 Interested in learning the fundamentals of product management and better determining if it's the right career for you?
-You might want to check out our One Week PM course.
+You might want to check out our Product Manager Certification Course.